Law of India: Police Force

 Primary law enforcement is done by state and UT police—28 state police forces and 8 UT police forces.
-State agencies like forest, excise, and motor vehicles departments also carry out law enforcement.
+State agencies like anti-corruption bureau, forest, excise, and motor vehicles departments also carry out law enforcement.

-The federal police are controlled by the central Government of India.
+The federal law enforcement are controlled by the central Government of India.
 The majority of federal law enforcement agencies are controlled by the Ministry of Home Affairs.
-The head of each of the federal law enforcement agencies is always an Indian Police Service officer (IPS).
+The head of each of the federal law enforcement agencies is typically an Indian Police Service officer (IPS).
 The constitution assigns responsibility for maintaining law and order to the states and territories, and almost all routine policing—including apprehension of criminals—is carried out by state-level police forces.
 The constitution also permits the central government to participate in police operations and organization by authorizing the maintenance of the Indian Police Service (IPS).
+The Indian Police Service is an all-India civil service, which officers leads both state police and federal agencies.

 Federal armed police forces include Central Armed Police Forces (CAPFs) such as BSF, ITBP, SSB, CRPF, NSG, and AR.
-Others like the Narcotics Control Bureau (NCB) are under the Union Ministry of Home Affairs.
+Others like the Narcotics Control Bureau (NCB) and National Investigation Agency (NIA) are under the Union Ministry of Home Affairs.
 And the Railway Protection Force (RPF) under the Union Ministry of Railways.
+The CAPFs have only very limited law enforcement powers; as they are primarily structured as security forces.

 The Central Bureau of Investigation (CBI) is the premier investigation agency of the Government of India, functioning under the Ministry of Personnel, Public Grievances, and Pensions, headed by the Prime Minister of India.
 The other investigation and intelligence agencies include the National Investigation Agency (NIA) for the investigation of terrorism and related matters, which functions under the Ministry of Home Affairs, and the Enforcement Directorate (ED) under the Ministry of Finance, which is responsible for the investigation of financial crimes.
 Among the other agencies under the Ministry of Finance are DRI, Customs, DGITI, CEIB, DGGSTI, and FIU.
 The Indian Coast Guard, under the Defence Ministry, handles maritime law enforcement.

 Law reforms

-Government usually appoints Law Commission panels to study and make non-binding recommendations for the law reform.
-In first 65 years 1,301 obsolete laws were repealed, including 1029 old laws in 1950 by Jawaharlal Nehru and 272 old laws in 2004 by Atal Bihari Vajpayee.
+The government usually appoints Law Commission panels to study and make non-binding recommendations for law reforms.
+In the first 65 years, 1,301 obsolete laws were repealed, including 1029 old laws in 1950 by Jawaharlal Nehru and 272 old laws in 2004 by Atal Bihari Vajpayee.
 After that 1,824 such laws were repealed by Narendra Modi government between May 2014 to December 2017, taking the total to 3,125.

 Subordinate legislation in India

 Subordinate, delegated or secondary legislation covers rules, regulations, by-laws, sub-rules, orders, and notification.
+Several government agencies, notably the Reserve Bank of India, also use master directions which consolidate the rules and regulations on a subject matter.